-Cows are quite a majestic animal.
-Did you know that, on average, a dairy cow can weight 1,500 lbs.?
-Cows are also red-green colorblind.
+Cows are red-green colorblind.
 Good thing they don’t have to pick out clothes or worry about stoplights!

-For dairy farmers, cows are a part of the family.
-And cow comfort and care are vital to both dairy farmer and cow.
 Dairy farmers work hard to ensure that cows are kept cool in the summer and warm in the winter, have regular access to food and clean water, and a veterinarian on call.
-Often times, cows even have their own nutritionist; they help dairy farmers ensure that their cows get all the nutrients they need to produce great milk.
-They even get regular pedicures!
-Sounds pretty good to be a cow!
+Dairy cows even have their own nutritionist!
+They help dairy farmers ensure that their cows get all the nutrients they need to produce delicious and wholesome milk.
+Dairy cows even get regular pedicures!